 As you have probably figured out, when trying to achieve basic, healthy nutrition, you must stay away from anything that promises changes in a short period of time.
 If it has taken years for you to get the way you are, it will take at least a couple of years to undo what has already been done.
 Physiologically, the maximum you can lose is two pounds of fat per week, (on average) as the body is unable to properly process more than this.
 Any more weight loss than two pounds per week would be water and muscle.

-The ideal way to lose fat and keep it off is to reduce your calories slightly, and increase your activity.
-The maximum you should reduce your intake is by 500 calories per day and increasing activity by 500 calories per day.
-This will provide you a 1,000 calorie deficit per day and a loss of two pounds per week.
+The ideal way to lose fat and keep it off is to reduce your calories slightly and increase your activity.
+The maximum you should reduce your intake is 500 calories per day and increase activity by 500 calories per day.
+This will provide you with a 1,000-calorie deficit per day and a loss of two pounds per week.
 (One pound of fat is equal to 3,500 calories; 1000 calories multiplied by seven days is 7000 calories, thus a loss of two pounds of fat per week.).
 Since we cannot determine how your metabolism has been affected by previous dieting, and since this is not a perfect world, a more realistic fat-loss anticipation is one pound per week.

-If you thought fat-loss was slow, be prepared to acquire even more patience for muscle gain.
+If you thought the fat loss was slow, be prepared to acquire even more patience for muscle gain.
 Gorging yourself with calories is not the correct way to gain weight unless you want to gain fat.
 Resistance training is critical to gaining the correct weight – MUSCLE WEIGHT!

 Since one pound of muscle is equal to 600 calories, you don’t need to raise calories as drastically as you reduce them for fat.
 From maintenance levels, simply add 100-200 calories per day.
 Some hard gainers may need to add more, but this should be a good start.

-Body composition testing (see chapter 9) should be done monthly to ensure your weight gain is lean.
-If you are not gaining lean after the first month of adding 100-200 calories above maintenance, add an additional 50 calories per day until you find that correct level for weight gain.
+Body composition testing should be done monthly to ensure your weight gain is lean.
+If you are not gaining lean after the first month of adding 100-200 calories above maintenance, add an additional 50 calories per day until you find the correct level for weight gain.
 Whether weight loss or weight gain is desired, determine how many calories per day you require for the quickest results.